amd/aocl-crypto/docs/resources/Quick_Start.md

 sudo apt install gcc-12 g++-12       # Compiler
 ```

-What is given above should be sufficent for most users but if your OS did not come with a working install of `sudo`, you can install it by running `apt install sudo` as root.
+What is given above should be sufficient for most users but if your OS did not come with a working install of `sudo`, you can install it by running `apt install sudo` as root.
 Make sure repository list is upto date.

 ### Cloning Repositories

-There are mainly two repositories which are needed, one being `aocl-crypto` and the other which is a dependancy named `aocl-utils`. `AOCL-Utils` provide the means to correctly identify the CPU.
-This is a necessary depedancy to ensure optimal performance of `AOCL-Crypto`.
+There are mainly two repositories which are needed, one being `aocl-crypto` and the other which is a dependency named `aocl-utils`. `AOCL-Utils` provide the means to correctly identify the CPU.
+This is a necessary dependency to ensure optimal performance of `AOCL-Crypto`.
 Both of these repositories can be cloned with below command

 ```bash
 git clone https://github.com/amd/aocl-crypto.git -b amd-main